svecosystem/formsnap/docs/src/content/recipes/dynamic-fields.md

 </form>
 ```

 The [FieldErrors](/docs/components/field-errors) component will display any validation errors for the array itself.
-In our case, it will display an error if the array doesn't contain at least two URLs (we'll add the erros for the individual URLs in the next step).
+In our case, it will display an error if the array doesn't contain at least two URLs (we'll add the errors for the individual URLs in the next step).

 The [Description](/docs/components/description) component will provide additional context about the fields once we've created them, but each field will share the same description from the [Fieldset](/docs/components/fieldset) scope.